 - All players listed on the score sheet must start the first or second set. - Substitutions are not permitted in the first or second set.
-In the case of injury, an Excep tional Substitution may be made.
-The injured/ill player may not return to the same set, but may return to play in subsequent sets. - Any line up can be used at the start of the third set.
-Teams are strongly encouraged to distribute playing time among all players on the team.
-Substitution requests can only occur between a three-ball sequence. - Teams switch sides in the third set once a team reaches 8 points.
+In the case of injury, an Exceptional Substitution may be made.
+The injured/ill player may not return to the same set, but may return to play in subsequent sets. - Any line up can be used at the start of the third set. - Substitution requests can only occur between a three-ball sequence. - Teams switch sides in the third set once a team reaches 8 points.
 If this occurs during a three-ball sequence then the switch will be made after the sequence is complete.

 - Tripleball sequence is recommended for the first half of the 14U season. - Athletes must play the tossed ball with a forearm pass, otherwise a replay will occur. - Setter specialization is not recommended.
-Volleyball Canada strongly recommends using a 4-2, 6-3, or 6-2 offensive system to encourage greater skill development of all players. - No Libero - No overhand pass on the serve
+Volleyball Canada strongly recommends using a 4-2, 6-3, or 6-2 offensive system to encourage greater skill development of all players. - No Libero. - No overhand pass on the serve.